scunning1987/channelPlayoutManagementUI/README.md

 2. Under 'Trusted entity', select **AWS Service**, then select 'Lambda' from the available services displayed.
 Click **Next: Permissions**

 3. Search for 'S3ReadOnlyAccess', tick the box to the left of the result to add this policy to the role.
-Then clear the search box and select **Create Policy**, this will open a new tab to create a custom policy.
+Then clear the search box and search for 'AmazonAPIGatewayInvokeFullAccess', tick the box to the left of the result, then select **Create Policy**, this will open a new tab to create a custom policy.

 4. Under **Service**, search for and select 'MediaLive', under **Actions** select 'All MediaLive Actions'.
 Under **Resources** select 'All resources', then select **Review Policy**